mongodb/docs/source/includes/api/list-tables/users/create-new-user-response.rst

      - Unique identifier for the project in which the new |mms| user has the specified role.

-       .. cond:: onprem

-          For the :ref:`global roles <global-roles>`, no ``groupId`` exists as these roles are not tied to an organization or project.

    * - | ``user``
        | ``.roles.orgId``
      - string